The coronavirus started around mid February 2020. Back then it was only in China and it hadn’t blown out of proportion yet.

 AnimeNorth 2020 will proceed as planned from May 22nd-24th, 2020.”

 AnimeNorth Game Shows (@ANorthGameShows) March 13, 2020

 At the moment – these are the only known

 Whether it’ll stay that way though is another question.

 — Nintendo Wire (@NinWire) March 10, 2020

 It’s their way of keeping kids, teenagers and whoever else indoors during the coronavirus outbreak.

 — バンダイチャンネル公式 (@BandaiChannel) March 13, 2020

-Bandai is another anime company that’s offering FREE streaming for a list of their shows.
+Bandai is another anime company that’s offering FREE

 - Aikatsu!
 (1 episode to 50 episodes).